chrismatrakos/GitHubAPI_metrics/README.md

 ```bash
 docker build -t image-name -f Dockerfile .
 ```
-This will build the docker image with name: imageName.
+This will build the docker image with name: image-name.

 Run the command to list the docker images:
 ```bash
 docker images
 ```
 Output:
-    `imageName latest 90e80f1b180f   15 minutes ago   186MB`
+    `image-name latest 90e80f1b180f   15 minutes ago   186MB`

 Then after successfully build the image run the command:
 ```bash